Skip to main content

 Danielle Kang

-Had not achieved a top-10 finish in 31 majors before capturing the 2017 KPMG PGA Championship by one stroke from defending champion Brooke Henderson.
+Kang, a two-time US Amateur winner, had not achieved a top-10 finish in 31 majors before capturing the Women's PGA Championship by one stroke from defending champion Brooke Henderson in 2017.

-It was the twice U.S Amateur winner’s 144th start on the LPGA Tour and her first victory, but has been followed by five more, most recently January’s Tournament of Champions with Henderson the runner-up yet again.
+It was her 144th start on the LPGA Tour and her first victory, but has been followed by five more, most recently the Tournament of Champions in January 2022.

-Has been a member of the last three United States sides at the Solheim Cup, winning three of her four matches in the 2017 victory.
-First represented her country in the 2010 Espirito Santo world amateur team championship, partnering Jessica Korda and Cydney Clanton as they finished second to South Korea.
+Kang has been a member of the last three USA teams at the Solheim Cup, winning three of her four matches in the 2017 victory.
+She first represented her country in the 2010 Espirito Santo world amateur team championship, partnering Jessica Korda and Cydney Clanton as they finished second to South Korea.